adityaamaiya/XQuiz/README.md

-# XQuizFE - Quiz Application
+# XQuiz - Quiz Application

-XQuizFE is an interactive quiz application built using HTML, CSS, and JavaScript with DOM manipulation.
+XQuiz is an interactive quiz application built using HTML, CSS, and JavaScript with DOM manipulation.
 Users answer one question at a time, and after each submission, they see the correct answer highlighted in green.
 At the end of the quiz, a popup displays their score out of 10.

 ## Features